apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 As Akka Cluster allows nodes to join to a cluster using multiple different methods, the precedence of each method is strictly defined and is as follows:

-- If `akka.cluster.seed-nodes` (in your `application.conf`) are non-empty, those nodes will be joined, and bootstrap will NOT execute even if `start()` is called or autostart through configuration is enabled, however a warning will be logged.
+- If `pekko.cluster.seed-nodes` (in your `application.conf`) are non-empty, those nodes will be joined, and bootstrap will NOT execute even if `start()` is called or autostart through configuration is enabled, however a warning will be logged.
 - If an explicit `cluster.join` or `cluster.joinSeedNodes` is invoked before the bootstrap completes, that joining would take precedence over the bootstrap (but it's not recommended to do so, see below).